-Gospel 9 – The Good News of Pastoral Epistles Corrected 4/10/2022
+Gospel 9 – The Good News of Pastoral Epistles

-Timothy-Christ is our teacher
+Timothy- Theme: Christ is our teacher

-To be filled with love all believers must come with a pure heart, clean hands, and good conscience.
-Thus then, love will deliver a genuine and unshakeable trust in him that delivered us from sin.
-Jesus said “Peace I leave with you.
-My peace I give to you; not as the world gives, I give to you.
+All believers must come with a pure heart, clean hands, and good conscience to be filled with love.
+Thus, love will deliver a genuine and unshakeable trust in him that delivers us from sin.
+Jesus said, “Peace, I leave with you.
+My Peace I give to you; not as the world gives, I give to you.
 Don’t let your heart be troubled, neither let it be fearful.
 You heard how I told you, ‘I go away, and I come to you.’
-If you loved me, you would have rejoiced, because I said ‘I am going to my Father;’ for the Father is greater than I. Now I have told you before it happens so that when it happens, you may believe.”— John 14:27-30 World English Bible.
+If you loved me, you would have rejoiced because I said, ‘I am going to my Father, for the Father is greater than I. Now I have told you before it happens so that you may believe when it happens.”— John 14:27-30 World English Bible.

-Titus –Maintain good work
+Titus –Maintain good work.

-Jesus is the grace sent by God and whoever believes in him is already justified and will not perish (John 3:16), and the letter to Titus confirmed that justification by faith.
+Jesus is the grace sent by God, and whoever believes in him is already justified and will not perish (John 3:16), and the letter to Titus confirmed that justification by faith.
 In Titus 3: 4-7—”But when the kindness and love of God our Savior appeared’ ‘he saved us, not because of righteous things we had done, but because of his mercy.
-He saved us through the washing of rebirth and renewal by the Holy Spirit ‘whom he poured out on us generously through Jesus Christ our Savior’ ‘so that, having been justified by his grace, we might become heirs having the hope of eternal life.’’
-God the Father is the SAVIOR and He sent the Son Jesus the Savior on a mission.
+He saved us through the washing of rebirth and renewal by the Holy Spirit ‘whom he poured out on us generously through Jesus Christ our Savior’ ‘so that, having been justified by his grace, we might become heirs having the hope of eternal life.”
+God the Father is the SAVIOR, and He sent the Son, Jesus the Savior, on a mission.
 Jesus means God saves, God rescue.

-We want to make it known that God’s love sent the Son with the message and the Father’s gift of salvation, and to make it work Paul told Titus as stated in 3:8— “This saying is faithful, and concerning these things I desire that you affirm confidently, so that those who have believed God may be careful to maintain good works.
+We want to make it known that God’s love sent the Son with the message and the Father’s gift of salvation, and to make it work, Paul told Titus, as stated in 3:8— “This saying is faithful, and concerning these things, I desire that you affirm confidently, so that those who have believed God may be careful to maintain good works.
 These things are good and profitable to men;” Let us also be aware and not ignore the warning in Titus 3:9-11—”but shun foolish questionings, genealogies, strife, and disputes about the law; for they are unprofitable and vain.’
 ‘Avoid a factious man after a first and second warning’ ‘knowing that such a one is perverted and sins, being self-condemned.”

 Just to keep our knowledge updated, the New Testament scholars agreed to these findings: